Bedroom count

 This report has limited data.Due a shortage of data for this selected bedroom and/or property type in Port Chester, NY, in the last 30 days, rent estimates may not represent the actual market.

-Average rent prices in Port Chester have increased by 8% over the last month and have increased by 11% since last year.
+Average rent prices in Port Chester have remained the same over the last month and have increased by 15% since last year.

 Rent prices on this page are calculated on a rolling 30-day basis and updated daily.